MartinCKE/FISC-Post-Processing-and-Sensor-Fusion/README.md

 Installation guide.

-1. Download repository
+1. Download repository.
 2. Download and install anaconda or miniconda which matches the Python version you’ve got (> 3.7).
-Anaconda is required to create a virtual environment with the specific version of all packages to run the software.
+An anaconda virtual environment is required to run the deep learning pipeline due to specific version dependencies, but is generally recommended for all the implemented processing to ensure that the software runs without any hickups.
 3. After conda is installed, create a virtual environment by using commands:
     1. If no GPU acceleration is used, run: “conda env create -f conda-cpu.yml”
     2. If CUDA-supported GPU is used, run: “conda env create -f conda-cgpu.yml”.
 This requires CUDA Toolkit 10.1 to be installed (https://developer.nvidia.com/cuda-10.1-download-archive-update2)